joannajps15/CustomerDatabaseProject/README.md

 # Customer Resource Manager

-implements CRUD operations to maintain a database of Customer Records
+Implements CRUD operations to maintain a database of Customer Records

+**Technologies Used:**
+- Java
+- Eclipse